Vincent DiMartino: Career

 DiMartino spent five years working for Orange County Choppers before leaving in August 2007.

 Departure from OCC

-There has been a lot of discussion on the internet about the factors that led to Vincent leaving OCC.
-From the VForceCustoms website "FAQ" Vinnie responds to the question stating:
+There has been a lot of discussion on the internet about the factors that led to DiMartino leaving OCC.
+From the V-Force Customs website "FAQ" Vinnie responds to the question stating:

 I had gone as far as I could there.
 I really didn't have any chance for advancement, and I had always wanted to have my own shop, so the natural progression was to leave and start my own place.
 Nothing against them, but it was time to move on.

 The American Chopper episode in which DiMartino leaves dedicated a little over four minutes to his departure.
 After he gave his notice, Paul Teutul Sr. was shown saying "everyone's replaceable" which he claims was only a fragment of what he actually said.
 OCC has said that they have no control over the editing of the show and what parts of the dialogue are edited out.